coinbase/smart-wallet/README.md

 # Smart Wallet

-This repository contains code for a new, [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337) compliant smart contract wallet from Coinbase.
+This repository contains code for an, [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337) compliant smart contract wallet from [Onit](https://onit.fun).
+It is a fork of Base's [Smart Wallet](https://github.com/coinbase/smart-wallet).

 It supports
 - Multiple owners